boa-im/boa-im/README.md

 <div align="center">
   <h3>:wave:Hello everyone:wave:</h3>
   My name is Boa Im.
-I'm looking for a co-op job for 16 months starting May 2022.
+I'm looking for a co-op job for 16 months starting May 2022.<br>
+  There are my projects using many languages in the repositories.
+Please check and contact me!
 </div>
 <br><br>